How blockchain can solve the industry’s rights management problems.

-We’re facing one of the industry’s biggest challenges – how to find, track and monetise content when we can’t access the data that surrounds it.
+One of the industry’s biggest challenges is how to find, track and monetise content when we can’t access the data that surrounds it.
 Can blockchain be used to solve this problem and, if so, how can it be applied in the broadcast industry?

 Imagine if you wanted to use a piece of content from a news agency in your package.
 So, you cut it into your story, and then you repackage and repackage that story throughout the day for different purposes and platforms, and before you know it, the genealogy is lost and it’s almost impossible to track or report the usage.
 There is no reliable way for the originating news agency to check that the usage report you do submit is accurate.

 This demonstrates the two major problems facing content rights owners;

 - Cost Trust is maintained by third parties delivering reporting to each other to just keep each other in check.
 There is a lack of transparency for the buyers, sellers, owners and distributors.

 - Time.
 The reconciliation process is very time consuming and manual – a recent piece of consultancy work for a marketing agency in London demonstrated that 50% of the financial team’s time was spent on moving data from one system to another to reconcile their campaigns for the routes to market; print, broadcast and digital.
 So that’s 50% of their time just to raise invoices.

 These problems are caused by the lack of ability to track content and data across different platforms, all the routes to market and the organisations.
 After considerable research and investigation, the conclusion I’ve come to is that blockchain has the capability to deliver the change needed to resolve these issues.

 A simple explanation of blockchain

 Blockchain is clever but it’s actually quite boring.
 Also, blockchain for media has little, if anything, to do with Bitcoin and cryptocurrencies.